Adodo-Safe/Code_Journal_TechCrush/README.md

 Admin password and MongoDB URI stored securely in environment variables

-Nodemailer credentials never exposed in source code
+Nodemailer credentials are never exposed in source code